Tips for Financial Advisors Navigating the Transition Process

 • Be up to speed on any regulatory updates or changes regarding transitions.

 Again, the right partner will be there to help you address each of these items.
-That’s why it’s important to choose a partner that offers:
+That’s why it’s important to choose a firm that offers:

 • Compliance services to ensure you remain legally compliant with regulations without losing extra time and finances in the process.
 Your new firm should make your compliance a priority through training, expert knowledge, assistance, and automated processes, tools and technology.